JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="cancelling-list-items"></a>
 ### Cancelling list items
 Each item on the shopping list will have two checkboxes; one on the left and the other on the right.
-The left-hand one will have the effect of cancelling the item from the list after the user clicks a confirmation message (not yet implemented).
+The left-hand one will have the effect of cancelling the item from the list after the user clicks a confirmation message.
 This will be visually marked by displaying the item in a paler colour and disabling the "bought" checkbox.
-The cancellation can be undone by clicking or tapping the same checkbox again.
+The cancellation can be undone by clicking or tapping the same checkbox again and confirming your reversal again.

 The database is updated as soon as the user confirms the change via the confimation message (a modular webpage).
 Undoing the cancellation will update the database again.

-When the user reloads the page, the page's the cancelled item will disappear.
+When the user reloads the page or presses the __Refresh shopping list button__ the page's the cancelled item will disappear.

 <!-- TOC --><a name="marking-list-items-as-bought"></a>
 ### Marking list items as bought